DP Architects: Sustainable design

 DP Architects is considered a leader in sustainable design.
 The Building and Construction Authority of Singapore (BCA) has recognized DP Architects as one of the top three architecture firms in Singapore with the highest number of Green Mark Platinum and GoldPlus projects, with 25 or more projects rated Green Mark Gold+ or Platinum.
 The BCA Green Mark system is a green building rating system to evaluate a building for its environmental impact and performance, with Gold+ and Platinum being the highest two ratings for efficiency.
 DP Architects has also scored many firsts for sustainably designed architecture, winning the first two Green Mark District awards for Resorts World Sentosa and NUS University Town, both achieving the second highest rating of GoldPlus.

 In 2015, DP Architects was awarded the Built Environment Leadership (BEL) Gold Class Award by BCA.
-The DP group of companies received a total of four BCA-SGBC Green Building Individual Commendation Awards in 2013, 2014 and 2015.
+DP Architects and its group of companies received a total of four BCA-SGBC Green Building Individual Commendation Awards in 2013, 2014 and 2015.

 Notable projects

 DPA is best known in Singapore for several architectural works of the late 1960s and early 1970s such as People's Park Complex, and Golden Mile Complex.

 Dutch architect Rem Koolhaas said at a press conference when he visited Singapore in 2005: ‘These buildings (Golden Mile Complex and People's Park Complex) were not intended to be landmarks, but became landmarks.’

-The firm is also known for its work on the Esplanade - Theatres on the Bay,The Dubai Mall, Resorts World Sentosa, and Singapore Sports Hub.
+The firm is also known for its work on the Esplanade - Theatres on the Bay, The Dubai Mall, Resorts World Sentosa, and Singapore Sports Hub.